numba/numba/docs/source/developer/contributing.rst

 and there is also a `Gmane mirror <http://news.gmane.org/gmane.comp.python.numba.user>`_ allowing NNTP access.

+.. _report-bugs:

 Bug tracker
 ''''''''''''

 We use the `Github issue tracker <https://github.com/numba/numba/issues>`_ to track both bug reports and feature requests.
+If you report an issue, please include specifics:

+* what you are trying to do;
+* which operating system you have and which version of Numba you are running;
+* how Numba is misbehaving, e.g. the full error traceback, or the unexpected results you are getting;
+* as far as possible, a code snippet that allows full reproduction of your problem.

 Getting set up
 --------------